Slingshot argument: Responses to the argument

 Or, in the language of first-order logic:

 When the sentences above containing $\iota$-expressions are expanded out to their proper form, the steps involving substitution are seen to be illegitimate.
 Consider, for example, the move from (3) to (4).
 On Russell's account, (3) and (4) are shorthand for:

 Clearly the substitution principle and assumption 4 do not license the move from (3') to (4').
 Thus, one way to look at the slingshot is as simply another argument in favor of Russell's theory of definite descriptions.

 If one is not willing to accept Russell's theory, then it seems wise to challenge either substitution or redistribution, which seem to be the other weakest points in the argument.
 Perry (1996), for example, rejects both of these principles, proposing to replace them with certain weaker, qualified versions that do not allow the slingshot argument to go through.

-An Italian philosopher, Gaetano Licata, in 2011 rejected the slingshot argument, showing that the concept of identity (=) employed in Davidson and Gödel's demonstration is very problematic, because Gödel (following Russell) uses the G. W. Leibniz's principle of the identity of indiscernibles, which suffer from the criticism proposed by Ludwig Wittgenstein: to state that x=y when all properties of x are also properties of y is false because y and x are different signs, while to state that x=x when all properties of x are also properties of x is a nonsense.
-Licata's thesis is that the sign = (usually employed between numbers) needs a logical foundation before being employed between objects and properties.